The University as an Intellectual Community

 Princeton is, first and foremost, an intellectual community.
 Every college or university is an environment rich in intellectual, technological, and information resources where students and faculty members come together to pursue their academic interests.
 All of us are here to learn from each other and to teach each other, both in our individual quests to mature as thinkers, scholars, and researchers, and in our collective effort to advance and refine the body of human knowledge.
 All of us benefit from the free exchange of ideas, theories, solutions, and interpretations.
 We test our own thoughts informally among friends or in class, or more formally in papers and exams; we profit by analyzing and evaluating the ideas of our classmates, friends, advisers, and teachers.

 Our intellectual community is much greater than the current population of Princeton students, faculty, and staff.
 Such an intellectual community transcends both time and space to embrace all contributors to human knowledge.
-We may find their theories in textbooks, or their words in books of poetry, or their thoughts in library volumes or journals, or their data on the Web.
+We may find their theories in textbooks, or their words in books of poetry, or their thoughts in library volumes or journals, or their data on the web.
 Through the work they’ve produced in times past or are producing now across the globe, they share with us their intellectual efforts, trusting that we’ll respect their rights of intellectual ownership.
-As we at the University strive to build on their work, all of us — from freshman to full professor — are obligated by the ethic of intellectual honesty to credit that work to its originator.
+As we at the University strive to build on their work, all of us—from first-year student to full professor—are obligated by the ethic of intellectual honesty to credit that work to its originator.